ATV & UTV Wheel Offset: What It Is & How to Read

 In other words, it indicates how far in or out the wheel sits relative to its centerline.

-• As the ET number increases, the wheel tucks further under the fender, and you get a narrower stance.
+• As the ET number increases, the wheel position shifts further under the fender, resulting in a narrower vehicle stance.

 The fact that a higher ET number moves the wheel further in while a lower number moves it further out is what confuses many at first.
 It may take some time to get one’s head around this concept.